BT Professor and Chair of Major Programme Management

 Bent has 25+ years of experience as consultant and adviser to government and business, including the UK and US governments, several Fortune 500 companies, major banks, the EU Commission, the United Nations, national audit offices and regulatory bodies.
 Sectors covered include transportation, infrastructure, IT, energy, health, education, construction, urban regeneration, change management, and nation building.

-He has consulted on some of the largest projects in the world, including High-Speed 2 in the UK, the California High-Speed Rail project, thousands of projects with schools and health clinics in Asia and Africa, large dams in the Nordic Countries, and change management projects in IT in Europe.
+He has consulted on some of the largest projects in the world, from High-Speed 2 in the UK and the California High-Speed Rail project, each the largest civil construction project ever in their respective countries, to projects with thousands of schools and health clinics in Asia and Africa, large dams in the Nordic Countries, and change management projects in IT in Europe.
 He has also worked on dozens of other large projects in both developed and developing nations in the East and West.

 Bent has served as an external consultant to McKinsey & Company, Ernest & Young, and Gartner.